 Like so many other industries, the building and construction sector was hit hard by the Coronavirus pandemic.
 Sites closed, work stopped and contracts were put on hold.
 The industry impacts, as reported by the ONS, showed that month-on-month construction output fell by 40.1% which was driven by a 41.2% decrease in new work and 38.1% decrease in repairs and maintenance.
 These were the largest monthly falls on record since the monthly records began in January 2010.

-Fast-forward to April 2021 and the ONS report that construction output now stands slightly above its pre-pandemic (February 2020) level with those surveyed suggesting new work is increasing, delayed projects are returning to sites and there is a general increase in demand across the industry.
+The ONS report that construction output now stands slightly above its pre-pandemic level with those surveyed suggesting new work is increasing, delayed projects are returning to sites and there is a general increase in demand across the industry.

-So as lockdown restrictions continue to ease, confidence returns and the building and construction market continues to pick up, how can Building and Property Contractors ensure they stand out from the crowd in the war to win new work?
+As the world adapts to the ongoing challenges posed by the COVID-19 pandemic, confidence returns and the building and construction market continues to pick up, how can Building and Property Contractors ensure they stand out from the crowd in the war to win new work?

 How to stand out from the crowd

 While the job in hand is the same no matter which building contractor wins the contract, what makes the difference between winning or losing, is the price in which you can deliver that job and the service that is received whilst the work is completed.